 Tussi-Organidin NR Side Effects

-Note: This page contains side effects data for the generic drug codeine / guaifenesin.
-It is possible that some of the dosage forms included below may not apply to the brand name Tussi-Organidin NR.
+Note: This document contains side effect information about codeine / guaifenesin.
+Some of the dosage forms listed on this page may not apply to the brand name Tussi-Organidin NR.

 For the Consumer

 Applies to codeine / guaifenesin: oral liquid, oral solution, oral syrup

 WarningFor all patients taking this drug:

 - This drug has an opioid drug in it.
 Opioid drugs can put you at risk for addiction, abuse, and misuse.
 Misuse or abuse of this drug can lead to overdose and death.
 If you have questions, talk with your doctor.

 - This drug has an opioid drug in it.
 Severe side effects have happened when opioid drugs were used with benzodiazepines or other drugs that may make you drowsy or slow your actions.
 This includes slow or troubled breathing and death.
 Benzodiazepines include drugs like alprazolam, diazepam, and lorazepam.
 Benzodiazepines may be used to treat many health problems like anxiety, trouble sleeping, or seizures.
 If you have questions, talk with your doctor.